saltafa-io/kalima/docs/PROJECT.md

   - `app/api/demo/route.ts` — demo API with deterministic responses
   - `app/api/agent/route.ts` — main API for interacting with the AI agent
 - `components/` — Reusable UI components
+  - `components/auth/UserMenu.tsx` — A new client component that provides a dropdown menu for logged-in users to navigate to settings or log out.
   - `components/landing-page.tsx` — landing page with updated messaging
   - `components/audio/VoiceRecorder.tsx` — robust speech recorder with refs
   - `components/enrollment/Enrollment.tsx` — enrollment form and logic